Wood & Knutsford Sts Fremantle

-Most photos here were taken New Year's Day 2008 in the one block of Wood St between Stack St (where I live) and Knutsford St, and the blocks of Knutsford between Wood and Amherst and Amherst and Chalmers Sts.
+Most photos here were taken New Year's Day 2008 in Wood St and Knutsford St, with a few updates and additions.
 This still looks like an industrial estate, but has been rezoned for mixed residential and other.
 It's elevated, and will be sold for heaps.

 Fremantle City Council yard